octosteve/octosteve.github.io/source/2015-08-23-let-s-build-something-with-rack.html.markdown

 DON'T RUN!
 Let me explain.
 You have to think of the router as having 2 big roles.
 Storing URL, Method combinations, and looking up what to do if it finds a match.

 The methods related to that first job are `#initialize` and `#add_route`.
 Here, we're just giving it the rules.
-The action is in the `#call` method.
+The sexiness is in the `#call` method.
 Rack will call this method when a request comes in and we'll find a route.

 In `#add_route` we're making the key of the hash... an array.
 You're seeing that right.
 The value is the string version of the controller#action.

 `#call` method asks for the route.
 Not found?
 404, Found?
 MAGIC.

 ``` ruby
 def call_action_for(route)
   controller, action = route.split("#")